Andres9890/iagitbetter/README.md

 {owner}-{repo}.bundle
 ```

-The files will be uploaded to Internet Archive exactly as shown above, preserving the directory structure
+By default, only the git bundle is uploaded to Internet Archive.

-If you use the `--bundle-only` flag, only the git bundle will be uploaded.
+If you use the `--all-files` flag, all repository files will be uploaded in addition to the bundle, preserving the directory structure as shown above.

 ## How it works